Research

 Demonstrating how smoke rings are made for a class of second graders in Newark

 I received my B.S. in Astrophysics from Rice University in 2014 and my Ph.D. in Physics & Astronomy from Rutgers University in 2020.
 While at Rutgers, I served on the Graduate Student Organization (GSO) and the Graduate Student Life Committee, helped to organize visits for prospective students, and participated in K-12 outreach.
-At Hopkins, I am active in the Women in Physics group and help to organize outreach events like Astro Scholars.
+At Hopkins, I was active in the Women in Physics group and help to organize outreach events like Astro Scholars.
 In my spare time, I enjoy reading, baking, going for runs, and the occasional bit of recreational coding.